The Importance of Free Throws

 The 2015-2017 NCAA Division I college games were also analyzed.
 There was an even higher percentage of close games at the college level, and those calculations don’t take into account the fact that many of the missed free throws were the first on a 1 and 1 scoring opportunity.

-Regular seasons
+NCAA Regular seasons Games Percentage

 2015-16